NorthCoastChurch/IT-Policy/Security-Policy-1-Acceptable-Use-Of-Information-Systems.md

 This policy applies to the use of information, electronic and computing devices, and network resources to conduct North Coast Church business or interacts with internal networks and business systems, whether owned or leased by North Coast Church, the employee, or a third party.

-All employees, volunteer/directors, contractors, consultants, temporaries, and other workers at North Coast Church, including all personnel affiliated with third parties, are responsible for exercising good judgment regarding appropriate use of information, electronic devices, and network resources in accordance with North Coast Church policies and standards, local laws, and regulations.
+All employees, volunteers, contractors, consultants, temporaries, and other workers at North Coast Church, including all personnel affiliated with third parties, are responsible for exercising good judgment regarding appropriate use of information, electronic devices, and network resources in accordance with North Coast Church policies and standards, local laws, and regulations.

 ## **Policy Detail**